tmansuy/HorizonReportsDeveloperDocs/_docs/studio/datadictionary/field-properties.md

     </tr>
     </table><br />

-    This control is disabled for real fields and enabled only for calculated fields.

 * *Content type*: this setting, which is only available for Byte[], Object, and String fields, allows you to specify the type of content for the field, which determines how it's rendered in a report.
 The choices are:

     * *Normal*: the contents of the field are displayed as is.